 The module is delivered using a textbook and the module website.
 The website, which accounts for roughly half of the study materials has:

 - audio-visual trigger topics that relate the study material to important economic events such as bank crashes, stock market bubbles and pension crises

 - interactive online activities to consolidate your learning

 - an Investment Tool that performs most of the required numerical analysis for you.

 However you will be introduced to a small amount of straightforward arithmetic that will help you understand the underlying mechanisms and assumptions underpinning investment theories.

-Taken together, the knowledge and understanding you gain from studying Personal investment in an uncertain world will deliver two types of crucial skills: skills that are highly practical and relevant in your everyday life, and key practical and professional skills that are essential for a career in the financial services industry.
+Taken together, the knowledge and understanding you gain from studying this module will deliver two types of crucial skills: skills that are highly practical and relevant in your everyday life, and key practical and professional skills that are essential for a career in the financial services industry.

-Although you will acquire knowledge and skills that may help you in your own investment planning, you should be aware, however, that this module does not give personal investment advice.
+Although you will acquire knowledge and skills that may help you in your own investment planning, you should be aware that this module does not give personal investment advice.